adonno/tagreader/README.md

 The tag reader is a simple to build/use NFC tag reader, specially created for [Home Assistant](https://www.home-assistant.io).
 It is using a Wemos D1 and the PN532 NFC module.
 The firmware is built using [ESPhome](https://www.esphome.io).

-> Do you just want the reader and not bother with collecting the parts or printing the case yourself?
-I am selling a pre-built version, a DIY version (assembly required) or just the case (use with own components).
+> I am selling a pre-built version, a DIY version (assembly required) or just the case (use with own components).
 Check it out on [my website](https://adonno.com/product/tag-reader/).

 ![Photos of the final product](https://raw.githubusercontent.com/adonno/tagreader/master/docs/cases.jpg)